Astros vs. Marlins Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Cristian Javier (8-2) will take the mound for the Astros, his 23rd start of the season.
+- The Astros' Justin Verlander (7-6) will make his 19th start of the season.

-- Javier has 18 starts of five or more innings this season in 22 chances.
-He averages 5.3 innings per outing.
+- Verlander will look to finish five or more innings for the 12th start in a row.

-- In 22 appearances this season, he has finished one without allowing an earned run.
+- He has made 18 appearances and finished three of them without allowing an earned run.

 |Opponent